jumptoast/beginner-game-dev/README.md

 Create a new issue here and I'll try to get back to you as soon as I can!
 https://github.com/jumptoast/beginner-game-dev/issues

+Don't hesitate to ask anything - the forum is meant for complete beginners!

-We will be using github issues as a question/answer forum!
+We will be using GitHub issues as a question/answer forum!

 Enjoy! 😃